 Until a few years ago, female mountain bikers did not have many options when it came to clothing made specifically for them.

 The first women’s bike clothing was also not a huge success either, as most items were simply made smaller and pinker.

-Similar to the Ace jersey, it has a relaxed fit that is neither too close, nor too loose.
-The material is breathable and features a zip at the front and mesh sections under the arms to keep things as breezy as possible.
+Similar to the Ace jersey, the Uriah has a relaxed fit that is neither too close, nor too loose.
+The material is breathable and features an invisible zipper at the front.

 Leatt manufacture some great protective equipment, as well a small range of clothing.
 This is a long sleeved jersey for summer enduro shredding in comfort and style.

 The main body of the jersey is constructed from a stretchy mesh fabric, which moves with your body and allows loads of air to flow through.

 The fit is loose without being baggy and the stretchiness of the fabric allows you to pull it on over pads.
 Whether you are riding padded up or not, this jersey will keep you as cool as possible.

 Overall it feels very light in terms of weight and durability.
 However, the DBX 4.0 has been designed to put up with some proper abuse.

 The long sleeves keep your arms safe from the sun and any unexpected meetings with the ground.
 A reinforced section can be found on the elbows, to shrug of grazes and prevent holes in your nice jersey.